 Without treatment, the symptoms discussed above last for several years in most women.
 HRT is a very effective treatment for the symptoms of the menopause.
 It replaces the oestrogen hormone that your ovaries stop making once you are menopausal.
 It has benefits and risks.
 Find out more about hormone replacement therapy (HRT).

-If your main symptoms are in your vagina and genital area or if you are getting urinary symptoms, you are likely to benefit from using treatment that is inserted into your vagina or just applied to your genital area as a cream.
+If your main symptoms are in your vagina and genital area or if you are getting urinary incontinence symptoms, you are likely to benefit from using treatment that is inserted into your vagina or just applied to your genital area as a cream or used inside the vagina as a ring.
 Read about treatment for vaginal dryness and urinary symptoms.
+This vaginal HRT can be used alone, or with systemic HRT that is taken as a patch, spray, gel or tablet.

 - Skin patches.